ericbolikowski/essentialism-ass1-user-api-code-first-approach/0_From_Code_First_To_First_Principles/1_code_first/assignment/README.md

 - **Use Case**: handle the commands and queries received from the client, and return the appropriate response
 - **Command**: defines a request to change the state of the system and, if applicable, the data required to do so
 - **Query**: defines a request to retrieve data from the system and, if applicable, the data required to do so

+The following concepts have not been implemented, but could have been interesting to use:

+- Events

 ## Interface